 This means if you receive payments for interest on child support arrears, you must report the interest as income on your federal tax return—but not the late child support itself.

 Child support agencies in all U.S. states have several ways to enforce child support orders when parents aren't paying on time (or at all).
-One of the agencies' important collection tools is the Treasury Offset Program.
-When payments under a valid child support order are 120 days overdue, the child support agency will report the delinquency to the U.S. Treasury Department.
-The IRS will then intercept all or part of the delinquent parent's federal tax refund and apply the money to the support arrears.
+When a parent falls behind on child support, the child support agency can refer the case to the Treasury Offset Program.
+The minimum arrears amount required for referral is $500 (or $150 if the parent who receives support is on public assistance).
+Once referred, the IRS will intercept all or part of the delinquent parent's federal tax refund and apply the money to the support arrears.

 States that have income tax may also offset refunds for those taxes.